 What Does Comparative Fault Mean?

-Comparative fault defines the manner in which judges or juries determine responsibility level for persons involved in an accident.
+Comparative fault defines the manner in which judges or juries determine the responsibility level for persons involved in an accident.
 A percentage of fault is assigned to the responsible parties and damages are paid out accordingly.
 This allows for instances where both drivers are at fault.
 The responsibility can be allocated based on who was at greater fault.

 Who Represents Me If I’m Being Sued After a Car Accident?

 In Louisiana, when being sued for a car accident the insurance company represents you.
 They will select a lawyer for your case.
 Commonly the insurance company attempts to settle for as low of an amount as possible.
-In these cases an individual may attempt to recover damages outside of the insurance settlement and bring another civil case.
+In these cases, an individual may attempt to recover damages outside of the insurance settlement and bring another civil case.
 In the event of that, having an attorney familiar with the circumstances of the accident can protect your interests.

 Do I Have To Go To Court?

 With the right representation, you can avoid going to court for a car accident lawsuit altogether.
 A pre-trial settlement is one of the only ways all parties can control the amount of damages allocated.
 This removes a great deal of risk and uncertainty.
 An experienced attorney can assist you in navigating the troubled waters of an accident claim.
 The right attorney can make sure you don’t end up in a needlessly precarious situation.

 Reaching a settlement before the case goes to trial offers several benefits.
 For this reason, the vast majority of personal injury suits are settled prior to the courtroom.
 Upwards of 95% of personal injury lawsuits reach a settlement without trial.
 It stands to reason that car accident lawsuits fall into a similar category.